McNerdius/TailBlazor/Source/wwwroot/content/build.md

 ### Other approaches {#vs-other}

-- **Using a "Post Build Event" in Visual Studio's project properties.**
+- Using a "Post Build Event" in Visual Studio's project properties.

-This places an MSBuild Target in the `.csproj` - `<Target Name="PostBuild" AfterTargets="PostBuildEvent">`. **This is a no-go for long-running tasks:** this and similar simple MSBuild Target based approaches do one of two things: terminate immediately or (more likely) hang the build.
+This places an MSBuild Target in the `.csproj` - `<Target Name="PostBuild" AfterTargets="PostBuildEvent">`.
+This is a no-go for long-running tasks: this and similar simple MSBuild Target based approaches do one of two things: terminate immediately or (more likely) hang the build.

-- **More advanced uses of MSBuild Targets**
+- More advanced uses of MSBuild Targets

 One example is using [Inline Tasks](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-inline-tasks) - essentially embedding code within the `.csproj` (or more ideally, the `tailwindcss.targets` it points to) to kick off the npm task.
 It works but it's a bit ugly IMO.
-Visit [See Also](/also) for a project using this approach.

-- **Using Visual Studio Folders View's "Configure Tasks" / `tasks.vs.json`**
+- Using Visual Studio Folders View's "Configure Tasks" / `tasks.vs.json`

 Visual Studio [supports tasks](https://docs.microsoft.com/en-us/visualstudio/ide/customize-build-and-debug-tasks-in-visual-studio?view=vs-2022#define-tasks-with-tasksvsjson) much like VS Code which can be used to expose the needed scripts in a right-click menu in the Folder View.
-A few issues: You have to be in Folder View;  You still have to kick it off manually;  **I couldn't get it to work.**  Tried feeding it various combinations of working directories, no dice.
+A few issues: You have to be in Folder View;  You still have to kick it off manually;  I couldn't get it to work.
+Tried feeding it various combinations of working directories, no dice.

 ::: info
-All in all, using the NPM Task Runner with Visual Studio takes little effort and Just Works, without injecting long-running tasks into the `.csproj`/`.targets` build files.
+All in all, using the NPM Task Runner with Visual Studio takes little effort and Just Works™, without injecting long-running tasks into the `.csproj`/`.targets` build files.
 :::